nisargaramachandra/Accident_Detector/README.md

-# Accident Detection System
+# Accident Detector

-This Accident Detection System uses Deep Learning to detect road accidents through live video or CCTV footage.
+This Accident Detector uses Deep Learning to detect road accidents through live video or CCTV footage.
 It aims to help reduce response times for emergency services by identifying accidents in real time.

 ## Table of Contents
 1. [Introduction](#introduction)